 When the LMC discovers that the student council's room has an air conditioner while they don't, they think it's an abuse of power.
 Any club that applies for it can have one installed.
 She said so at a club presidents' meeting... that Ritsu forgot to attend.

-In Beelzebub, St. Ishiyama Academy has the Six Knights, who use to have absolute authority over the student body.
+In Beelzebub, St. Ishiyama Academy has the Six Knights, who use to have absolute authority over the student body, even over the actual student council.
 At Ishiyama High, there is no "official" student council.
 Instead, the "council" is the Tohoshinki, the four strongest delinquents of the entire school.
 Oga later on became the "Student Council President" when he defeated all four, making him the strongest delinquent at Ishiyama High.

 Taken to absolutely preposterous levels in Koi To Senkyo To Chocolate, as the elected student officials have control over tens of billions of yen, make political war with each other, have "S-Agents" (spies) planted throughout the school, and even go so far as to directly attack or even try to eliminate students who oppose their will on occasion.